-Indicator 24 Green Flag awarded open space 60 Indicator 25 New retail, office and leisure development 61 Indicator 26 New retail and office development in town centres 63 Indicator 27 Loss of retail floorspace 65 Indicator 28 Market and vitality indicators 67

-TOURISM

-Indicator 29 The supply of short-stay accommodation 70 Indicator 30 The supply of new cultural and arts related facilities 73 Indicator 31 Tourist levels 75

-PROTECTING THE NATURAL ENVIRONMENT

-Indicator 32 Change in areas and populations of biodiversity 77 Indicator 33 Local biodiversity measures 81 Indicator 34 Permissions granted contrary to Environment Agency advice 85

-ENCOURAGING SUSTAINABLE DEVELOPMENT

-Indicator 35 Renewable energy capacity installed by type 87 -------------- --- ----

-TRANSPORT

-Indicator 36 Proximity of new housing to local facilities 89 Indicator 37 Compliance of non-residential developments to car parking standards 90 Indicator 38 Compliance of non-residential developments to car parking standards for people with disabilities 92 Indicator 39 Compliance of non-residential developments to cycle parking standards 94 Indicator 40 Overall change in traffic levels 96

-6.0 Analysis of planning appeals 98

-7.0 Statement of Community Involvement - analysis of consultation 101
+Indicator 24 Green Flag awarded open space 60 Indicator 25 New retail, office and leisure development 61 Indicator 26 New retail and office development in town centres 63 Indicator 27 Loss of retail floorspace 65 Indicator 28 Market and vitality indicators 67 TOU RISM Indicator 29 The supply of short-stay accommodation 70 Indicator 30 The supply of new cultural and arts related facilities 73 Indicator 31 Tourist levels 75 PRO TECTING THE NATURAL ENVIRONMENT Indicator 32 Change in areas and populations of biodiversity 77 Indicator 33 Local biodiversity measures 81 Indicator 34 Permissions granted contrary to Environment Agency advice 85 ENC OURAGING S USTAINABLE DEVELOPMENT Indicator 35 Renewable energy capacity installed by type 87 TRAI NSPORT Indicator 36 Proximity of new housing to local facilities 89 Indicator 37 Compliance of non-residential developments to car parking standards 90 Indicator 38 Compliance of non-residential developments to car parking standards for people with disabilities 92 Indicator 39 Compliance of non-residential developments to cycle parking standards 94 Indicator 40 Overall change in traffic levels 96 Analy sis of planning g appeals 98 State ment of Comm nunity Involvement - analysis of consultation 10 1 Gloss sary 103 APPI ENDICES Appendix 1 Housing Trajectory Raw Data 106 Appendix 2 Green Flag Award Status 107

-8.0 Glossary 103

-APPENDICES

-Appendix 1 Housing Trajectory Raw Data 106 Appendix 2 Green Flag Award Status 107
+LIST OF FIGURES

-1.0 INTRODUCTION
+1. INTRODUCTION

 The Oxford Local Plan 2001-2016 was adopted on 11th November 2005.
 This Local Plan sets out the policies and proposals for future development and land use in Oxford.
-The Local Plan provides the main framework for development control decisions (along with the emerging Regional Spatial Strategy).
-Under the Planning and Compulsory Purchase Act 2004, the policies in the Local Plan will be 'saved' until they are progressively replaced by policies in Development Plan Documents (DPDs).
+The Local Plan provides the main framework for development control decisions (along with the emerging South East Plan Regional Spatial Strategy).
+Policies in the Local Plan will be 'saved' until they are progressively replaced by policies in future Development Plan Documents (DPDs).
+A review of Local Plan policies is being undertaken in 07/08 and the outcome will be summarised in the next report.
 The timeframe for production of DPDs is set out in the Local Development Scheme.
-As no DPDs were adopted in 05/06, this report assesses the key Local Plan policies.
+As no DPDs were adopted in 06/07, this report assesses the key Local Plan policies.

 Oxford covers an area of only 17.6 square miles.
-Oxford has a resident population of approximately 138,000.
+Oxford has a resident population of approximately 149,000.
 It has a huge housing need, even when compared with other cities in the South East region including London.
 Oxford has a large student population, with an estimated 30,000 at the two Universities alone.
-With the River Isis, historic colleges and university buildings, Oxford is one of the top tourist attractions in the South East.
+With the River Thames and Cherwell, historic colleges and university buildings, Oxford is one of the top tourist attractions in the South East.
 In addition, Oxford serves as a major shopping centre, centre for public services and a centre of manufacture.

 Oxford is one of the largest employment centres in the South East with up to 100,000 jobs and low levels of unemployment.
 It is an affluent City, but contains pockets of severe deprivation.
 Oxford is well located, with easy access to international airports, the railway network, and the M40 motorway.
-Oxford is within the M3/M40 wedge, and forms one end of the Oxford-Cambridge arc.

 Oxford has a high level of in-commuting, with about half its workforce living outside its boundary.
-With more than 5 million visitors a year, a large sub-regional catchment area for shopping and other services, and a rapidly growing population, these have major implications for planning policy in Oxford.
+With more than 5 million visitors a year, a large sub-regional catchment area for shopping and other services, and a rapidly growing population, there are major implications for planning policy in Oxford.